KyleNeece/KyleNeece.github.io/content/DND/0_The Multiverse/Player Characters/UVM Characters/Campaign 1 2024-25/Monkey (Alex).md

 ##### Brief History/Timeline
 ###### Adolescence
 When Monkey was young, Monkey loved to fight, it was his passion as it was a way to exercise and stay active within the deep forests of Zendikar.
 However, when he was finally old enough to understand that his father was abusing his mother, Monkey was strong enough to where he could face his father and protect his mother.
 Unknowing of his strength, Monkey killed his father, even though his intentions were to not to.
 Because of this, and his father being a higher up in their tribe, he was banished from his homeland and was stripped of his name.
 And sought a new life to live.
-He eventually stumbled upon a stray dog named dog, and since the two were vagabonds, they made a strong friendship very quickly.
+He eventually stumbled upon a stray dog named dog (see [[Pugilist.pdf#page=9&selection=162,0,164,1|Hound Statblock and Reference]]), and since the two were vagabonds, they made a strong friendship very quickly.
  > [!Warning]- Spoilers Here Click at Own Risk
 > It was later found out that the dog was a manifestation of Alex's Willpower and raw strength, and it broke off from his body because his will to live was so strong
 ###### The Peacekeeper Trials Arc